-I was relieved to read the pros and cons of supplementation-who should and who should not.
+I was relieved to read the pros and cons of supplementation-who should and who should

+Where there is mental illness, there is always a history of digestive problems. not.
 For instance, she notes that tryptophan can aggravate asthma and should be avoided in pregnancy and with patients diagnosed with lupus.
 Taking excessive doses of 5-HTP (derived from L-tryptophan) can cross the blood brain barrier and is then converted to serotonin, which is useful for depression, insomnia, anxiety, and intestinal problems, she writes, but it can also lead to serotonin syndrome.
 I felt her information was detailed and balanced-not iaded to promote her perspective.